froderystad-digdir/pgloader-boolean-defaults/README.md

 This project is created to reproduce a problem where pgloader doesn't migrate default values for boolean columns, when migrating from MySQL to Postgres.

+Note that this project uses MySQL 5.7, which is what I need to migrate from.
+I tried running MySQL 8.0, to see if the problem persisted there, but hit the well-known [QMYND:MYSQL-UNSUPPORTED-AUTHENTICATION](https://github.com/dimitri/pgloader/issues/782) problem, and bailed since 8.0 wasn't a strict requirement on my side.

 ## Start MySQL and PostgreSQL

 Start the infrastructure: